kittymagician/FireKitty/README.md

 This tool is for RESEARCH PURPOSES ONLY!
 I am not responsible for any damages of misuse of this tool.
 Please use with caution.

 ## Artwork
-The "IceKitty" branding is copyright of © Kitty Magician 2018.
+The "FireKitty" branding is copyright of © Kitty Magician 2018.

 ## Licence
 This tool is licenced under MIT License.